 If you are in ecommerce, you have probably at least heard of the South Dakota v.
 Wayfair ruling in June 2018.
-This ruling now allows states to tax ecommerce businesses who don’t have “physical presence” within their state.
+This ruling allows states to tax ecommerce businesses who don’t have “physical presence” within their state.
 Basically, states are now deciding their own sales tax laws.
-Most states who have taken advantage of this ruling are requiring businesses with a significant amount of sales within their state, to collect and remit sales tax.
+Most states have taken advantage of this ruling, and are requiring businesses with a significant amount of sales within their state to collect and remit sales tax.
 The good thing is that if you collect it properly, it doesn’t come out of your pocket at all.
 You are really just passing on money to the state that they would have charged anyway if the customer had bought the item in that state.

 Read more here.

 After the South Dakota v.
 Wayfair ruling, economic nexus became important in the sales tax world.
 Economic nexus is the ability for states to tax businesses based on “economic activity”.
 Essentially, if you have a large amount of sales within a state, that state can require you to collect and pay sales tax.
-Not all states have economic nexus laws, but many are moving quickly to benefit.
+Not all states have economic nexus laws, but most of them do.

 Read more about economic nexus here.

 Economic nexus laws are constantly changing, but those changes are probably starting to slow down as more and more states pass these laws.
 Below is a map with the economic nexus laws by state.
 Find more detailed info here.

 Yes, you will need to consider U.S. sales tax for any sales you have in the U.S. The U.S. has been known to seize inventory held in the U.S. for foreign-based companies that are not meeting sales tax obligations.

-The answer is no, in most states.
-Six states have sued Amazon, resulting in Amazon being responsible to collect and remit sales tax in those states: Connecticut, Minnesota, New Jersey, Oklahoma, Pennsylvania, and Washington.
+The answer is yes, in most states.
+Six states sued Amazon, resulting in Amazon being responsible to collect and remit sales tax in those states: Connecticut, Minnesota, New Jersey, Oklahoma, Pennsylvania, and Washington.
 Read more here about Amazon tax collection in these states.
 This has resulted in most states implementing Marketplace Facilitator Laws.
 This is because it is easier for the state to go after the big sellers, like Amazon, Etsy, Walmart, eBay, etc., than to go after the individual sellers.
 They still do, but these laws make things much easier for individual sellers, in general.